unico-it/unico-discord-bot/README.md

 ## Contributing

-If you want to contribute to **UNICO Python package**, follow these steps:
+If you want to contribute to **UNICO Discord Bot**, follow these steps:

 1. Create a new branch for your changes (`git checkout -b your-branch-name`).
 2. Make your changes and commit them (`git commit -m 'Changed something'`).